-While the energy density of the Higgs field is positive, the Universe expands at accelerated rate (inflation) and the energy stored in the Higgs field increases.
+While the energy density of the Higgs field is positive, the Universe expands at accelerated rate (inflation)

 Inflation stops when the Higgs field decays to the real vacuum.

 The energy released by the Higgs field is converted into matter particles.